cesarenaldi/iniettore/README.md

 - [ ] Improve fluid API
 	- [ ] remove done call
 	- [x] add experimental contribution phase into a revealing construction pattern
+	- [ ] refactor APIs to be more explicit
-- [ ] test case when singletons do NOT implement a dispose method
+- [ ] test case when singletons do NOT implement a dispose method (see test coverage)
 - [x] cleanup
 	- [x] remove memoize if not used
 	- [x] remove merge if not used